 Many Michelin-starred restaurants are just outside the Old Town, easily accessible and represent Estonia's top culinary offerings.

-Quality food and ambiance at reasonable prices within The Historic district.
+Quality food and ambiance for fair prices within The Historic district.
 Budget options for daily eats.

-Experience local markets and find diverse international cuisine.
+Experience local markets and find a mix of international cuisine.

 Availability for vegetarian and vegan dishes is increasing.
-Many modern Estonian restaurants now offer dedicated options.
+Lots of current Estonian restaurants now offer dedicated options.
 Vegan options are widespread in cafes and trendy spots.

 Look for "taimetoit" (vegetarian) or "vegan" in the food selection.